ipfs/community/projects/AdaptiveClaims.md

 ### Team members

 ## How the community can engage
-* GitHub Discussion: N/A<!--Start a discussion with the community here: https://github.com/ipfs/community/discussions/new and attach the link!-->
+* GitHub Discussion: https://github.com/ipfs/community/discussions/665 <!--Start a discussion with the community here: https://github.com/ipfs/community/discussions/new and attach the link!-->
 * Email: evan@adaptiveresources.io
 * Slack:  N/A
 * Twitter:  N/A